What is growth capital? (And why your company might need it)

 Startups in the early phase

-Startup funding consists of multiple phases.
-First and foremost, they need access to capital.
-That’s why the early phase is primarily determined by access to risk or seed capital, which can come from their own pockets, internal funds, or from external sources.
+That’s why the early phase is primarily determined by access to funding, which can come from their own pockets, internal funds, or external sources.

-Typically, venture capital, business angels, or government-backed startup loans are available at this stage.
-Startups invest in their product, new hires, and build their business.
+Startups develop their product, invest in new hires, and build their business.
 Growth capital and financing plays a relatively minor role during this time.

 Startups in the growth phase